mor1/g54ccs-labs/02-python/README.md

 placeholders which are filled in with strings representing the values given in the tuple.
 The particular format specifiers used here are `%d` which produces the string representing an integer as a decimal;
-and `%0.3f` which takes a _f_loating point value and represents it as a decimal string to 3 decimal places.
+and `%0.3f` which takes a floating point value and represents it as a decimal string to 3 decimal places.

 Strings